aartetxe/par-toolbox/data/README.md

 READMISSION DATA
 =================

-This fictional dataset contains patient information of 195 dummy patients.
+This synthetic dataset contains patient information of 195 dummy patients.
 Each instance (patient) contains 17 features and a binary target label that encodes whether the patient was readmitted within 30 days after discharge from hospital.